Get Zulip code

 The Zulip Server project is configured to use GitHub Actions to test and create builds upon each new commit and pull request.
 GitHub Actions is the primary CI that runs frontend and backend tests across a wide range of Ubuntu distributions.

-CircleCI is free for open source projects and it’s easy to configure for your own fork of Zulip.
-After doing so, CircleCI will run tests for new refs you push to GitHub and email you the outcome (you can also view the results in the web interface).
+GitHub Actions is free for open source projects and it’s easy to configure for your own fork of Zulip.
+After doing so, GitHub Actions will run tests for new refs you push to GitHub and email you the outcome (you can also view the results in the web interface).